ejabu/flutter_tricky_layout/docs/e_screen/readme.md

 ## 2. Dropdown will re-init multiple times if wrapped in FutureBuilder

-But if we pick one options, Dropdown will modify _currentUser in StatefulWidget.
+The problem occurs after we pick one options.
+Dropdown will modify _currentUser in StatefulWidget and execute `setState`.

-Therefore, by triggering `setState`, flutter will trigger `build` method once more.
+**By triggering `setState`, by default, Flutter widget will trigger `build` method once more.**

 ``` dart